webandco/neos-dev-tools/README.md

 #### Configuration

-An example configuration be like this:
+An example configuration could be like this:

 ```
 Webandco: